publiccodenet/about/organization/annual-reports/annual-report-2019-2020.md

 #### Speaking up

 We spoke, sat on panels, and raised awareness about public code and our work at 26 events in 2019 to 2020.
 [Check out our recorded talks](https://projects.publiccode.net/talks-and-articles.html).

 #### ‘Let’s Talk About Public Code’ podcast

-In September 2020, we began interviewing public code champions.
-Our guests included Arnau Monterde (Decidim), Rasmus Frey (OS2), Sergei Maertens (Maykin Media), Tjerk Vaags (Contezza), and Lea Hemetsberger (Open and Agile Smart Cities).
+In September 2020, we began interviewing public code champions, including initial guests Arnau Monterde (Decidim) and Rasmus Frey (OS2).
 [Listen to past episodes](https://podcast.publiccode.net/).

 #### Community calls and community day

 We hosted 30 community calls to exchange experiences and get feedback on our work and the Standard for Public Code.
 We organized our first event in October 2019, with stewardship workshops, Governance Game demos, and learned how other codebase teams approach their work.
 Attendees from five public organizations traveled internationally to attend.

 #### Supporting codebases

 We helped 22 public codebases with review and consultation.

 #### Italy built a powerful system on top of our ideas.
 Others are following.

 After Italy’s Team Digitale successfully based their national public code repository on our jointly developed publiccode.yml standard, the German and Dutch public code communities are looking to do the same.